How to Handle a Male Chauvinist Husband : 25 Ways

 That’s often not the case and can end up making the partner feel degraded.
 There are plenty of chores that can use extra hands, like ones she isn’t fond of; perhaps if you have a dialogue, the pattern will switch.

-5. Be kind to her friends
+5. Ask him to be kind to your friends

 Whether male or female, there needs to be a mutual understanding about your spouse’s friends, especially if you have trust in your mate.
 These are her friends, and you want to fit in with them for that reason.